 Too often, students associate schoolwork with negative feedback: the corrections that they get from teachers when they do something wrong.
 While correcting work with an eye toward improvement is important, students also need positive feedback to nurture their self-worth and to see their work in a positive light.
 Your opinion as a teacher is valuable to the students that you teach, so making a point to compliment and praise them is a vital part of their growth and education.

-The video below gives some great examples of how to compliment students and shows how big of difference praise can make.
+The video below gives some great examples of how to compliment students and shows what big difference praises can make:

 If you are confused while giving praise, you may take a SEL course, this will certainly help you.
 I add the list of the best courses SEL trainings here.